icantcook/2d-fighting-mulitplayer-/README.md

 # 2d-fighting-mulitplayer-
 A 2d multiplayer in Unity.
-Uses Photon Pun.
+Uses Photon Pun. <br />
 This is a crude implementation of class based Mortal Kombat styled 2D fighting game.
-The game currently involves 2 classes with primary attacks.
+The game currently involves 2 classes with primary attacks. <br />
 Further development, if undertanken, would furnish them with secondary and ultimate abilities.

 ![selection screen](https://user-images.githubusercontent.com/92766074/147225145-0c0ad1f5-2d5e-400d-9323-50598cd2b785.PNG)